 Dear prospective applicant,

-We are not a College that is driven by OFSTED and whether we are GOOD or OUTSTANDING.
-We are increasingly moving towards the forefront of educational excellence because we are providing the best educational experience possible for the children in our care.
-This is extremely difficult in a climate of ever increasing accountability and diminishing resources.
-However, I sincerely believe that if we continue to lead this community by staying true to our values then it is possible and achieving such a fantastic report in May 2019 shows that it can be done.
+We are not a college that is driven by OFSTED and whether we are GOOD or OUTSTANDING but we are at the forefront of educational excellence because we want to provide the best educational experience possible for the children in our care.
+This is extremely difficult in a climate of ever-increasing accountability and diminishing resources.
+However, I sincerely believe that if we lead this community by staying true to our values then it is possible.

-We have removed lesson observations from the appraisal process and linked it to professional development, thus creating an environment of trust and support.
+That process has already started and we have removed lesson observations from the appraisal process and linked it to professional development.
 Currently staff are entitled to ‘visits’ and entitled to a professional

 dialogue to improve their practice.
 That is a risk we have taken but it is aimed at creating a learning community where teachers can teach and learners can learn without fear.

-If you have a love for languages and experience of creating that love amongst students from inner city areas, we would love to hear from you.
+If you have high aspirations for children from deprived backgrounds and experience of delivering educational excellence by improving pupil outcomes, then we would love to hear from you.